 To achieve a truly deep clean, it’s a matter of three: dusting, washing and drying.
 Those forgotten shelves can accumulate quite the grime, so make sure your spring clean goes the distance by completing every step.
 Presentation is key, and it’s a quick way to add value to your property.
 As the kitchen is the heart of the home, it’s a good idea to keep it looking as good as new throughout the year.

 Another easily ignored part of your kitchen is awarded to the floors!
 Most of us won’t escape without at least one inconvenient gap in the units, or badly fitted washing machine.
 It’s these little crevices that are the hardest to get at and the easiest to ignore.
 Use a hoover to get as far as you can; after that, it has to come down to manpower.
 Sometimes, unpleasant as it is, nothing can beat a sponge, a bucket of soapy water, and the length of your arm!
 You may not be able to see the difference all the time, but you will definitely sense the benefit of having gone the extra mile in your kitchen spring clean.

 Be sure to get to the rest of your floor as well.
-After the usual hoover, do a thorough mopping; and remember to use special detergent to protect wooden floors.
-For units with low-down detailing, give the cornicing a good wipe down by hand with a clean cloth.
+After the usual hoover, do a thorough mopping and remember to use special detergent to protect wooden floors.

 - Time for the toaster: empty out the crumb tray of your toaster and wipe it down.

-- Get rid of the lime scale in your kettle by adding equal parts water and vinegar and letting it soak for an hour.
+- Remove the limescale in your kettle by adding equal parts water and vinegar and letting it soak for an hour.
 Then, boil it, empty it, and rinse it out.